Fremantle Stuff > buildings > flour mills

 To the Editor.

 Syred, W.E.
 1900, 'Reminiscences of old Perth', Western Mail, Saturday 22 September: 68.
-His address is likely to have been Bejoording, between Bindoon and Goomalling.
+Bejoording is between Bindoon and Goomalling.

 City of South Perth, 'A Brief History of the Old Mill'.